st-tech/zr-obp/README.md

 Please refer to to our [documentation](https://zr-obp.readthedocs.io/en/latest/ope.html) for the basic formulation of OPE and the definitions of the estimators implemented.
 Note that, in addition to the above algorithms and estimators, the pipeline also provides flexible interfaces.
 Therefore, researchers can easily implement their own algorithms or estimators and evaluate them with our data and pipeline.
-Moreover, the pipeline provides an interface for handling real-world logged bandit feedback datasets.
+Moreover, the pipeline provides an interface for handling real-world logged bandit feedback data.
 Thus, practitioners can combine their own data with the pipeline and easily evaluate bandit algorithms' performances in their settings with OPE.